Houston vs. South Florida NCAA Football Odds, Plays and Insights | November 6, 2021

 - This season, the Cougars have just one against the spread win in three games as a favorite of 13.5 points or more.

-- Houston is 5-0 against the spread and 5-0 overall in games when it records more than 31.9 points.
+- When Houston puts up more than 31.9 points, it is 5-0 against the spread and 5-0 overall.

-- The Cougars have eight giveaways this season, while the Bulls have 13 takeaways .
+- This year, the Cougars have eight turnovers, five fewer than the Bulls have takeaways (13).

 - Find the latest spread and moneyline odds for Houston at SISportsbook.